NoamZeise/pico-temp-humidity/README.md

 ## dependancies

-I'm using the [pico SDK](https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html) which gives abstraction of the hardware and cmake build helper functions
+I'm using the [pico SDK](https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html) which gives abstraction of the hardware and cmake build helper functions.
+The path needs to be set in CMakeLists.txt.